Octopus vs OVO (2023 Comparison)

 Octopus

 Octopus has one less tariff available for the majority of customers.
-They do have a range of smart tariffs, which we have not included here, as their suitability is very dependent on your individual situation.
-You can see more details on Octopus’ tariffs below:
+They do have a range of smart tariffs, which we have not included here, as their suitability depends on your situation.

 Flexible Octopus